 Shelving can be a simple, inexpensive way to add lots of storage space to a garage.
-You can finish this project in a weekend and then have plenty of shelves on which to organize your stuff.
+With these garage shelving plans, you can finish this project in a weekend.
+Then, have plenty of shelves on which to organize your stuff.

 Garage Shelving Instructions